Global well-posedness for the generalized derivative nonlinear Schr\"odinger equation: Introduction

 \subsection{Acknowledgements}

 We thank Daniel Tataru for several useful suggestions.
-This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the authors participated in the program \textit{Mathematical problems in fluid dynamics} hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2021 semester.
+This material is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the authors participated in the program \textit{Mathematical problems in fluid dynamics} hosted by the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2021 semester and appears as part of the authors' theses \cite{MR4820290,MR4675424}.